List of Tensou Sentai Goseiger characters: Brajira

 Amidst their own battles with the Goseigers, the Matrintis Empire find Brajira's near-lifeless body, rebuild him as Buredo-RUN of the Cyborg, and remove most of his memories.
 Robogorg intends to use Brajira's powers to seal the Goseigers' Tensouders, but Metal Alice takes pity on Brajira and restores his memories.
 With this, Brajira destroys Robogorg and Metal Alice before temporarily going into hiding to restore his original mutated form.
 Upon resurfacing and revealing his true identity to the Goseigers, Brajira captures and reprograms Gosei Knight to serve him while using Warstar's military might, the Yuumajuu's magic, and the Matrintis Empire's technology to enact the Nega End Ceremony.
-He battles the Goseigers a final time before using the last of his Dark Gosei power to activate the ceremony, intending to take Earth with him.
-However, the Goseigers use the Gosei Global technique to foil his plans.
+He battles the Goseigers a final time before using the last of his Dark Gosei Power to activate the ceremony, intending to take Earth with him.
+However, the Goseigers use the Gosei Global (ゴセイグローバル, Gosei Gurōbaru) Tensou Technique to foil his plans.

-In battle, Brajira wields the Dark Sword (ダークソード, Dāku Sōdo) and a perverted form of Gosei Power called Dark Gosei Power (ダークゴセイパワー, Dāku Gosei Pawā), which is sealed away in Orbs (オーブ, Ōbu) instead of cards, and allow him to perform ancient, crude versions of the Goseigers' Tensou Techniques.
-Additionally, he mastered the forbidden End (エンド, Endo) Tensou Technique, which allows the user to resurrect Earth's creatures, and used it as the basis for the Nega End (ネガー・エンド, Negā Endo) technique, which has the opposite effect and causes a mass extinction.
+In battle, Brajira wields the Dark Sword (ダークソード, Dāku Sōdo) and possesses a perverted form of Gosei Power called Dark Gosei Power (ダークゴセイパワー, Dāku Gosei Pawā), which is sealed away in Orbs (オーブ, Ōbu) instead of cards, that allow him to perform ancient, crude versions of the Goseigers' Tensou Techniques.
+Additionally, he mastered the forbidden End (エンド, Endo) Tensou Technique, which allows the user to resurrect Earth's creatures, and used it as the basis for the Nega End (ネガー・エンド, Negā Endo) Tensou Technique, which has the opposite effect and causes a mass extinction.

 Throughout the series, Brajira wears different armor to fit into several villainous organizations as their strategists and substitute leaders.
 He can also produce duplicates of his past forms and/or use the Camoumirage Tensou Technique to shapeshift between them.